Skip to content

 3. Go long or short

-4. Capitalise on high liquidity
+4. Access high liquidity when available

 6. Choose from a wide range of currency pairs

-7. Hedge with forex
+7. Hedge with forex CFDs

 8. Access tools to help you trade

-Seize forex volatility
+Trade on forex volatility

 The high volume of currency trades each day translates into billions of dollars every minute, which makes the price movements of some currencies extremely volatile.
 You can potentially reap large profits by taking a position on price movements in either direction.
 But, volatility is a double-edged sword – the market can quickly turn against you, so it’s important to limit your exposure with risk-management tools.